TwanAsselbergs/spotify-remote/README.md

    - A front-end application built using React and Tailwind CSS.
    - Where the WebSocket server is set up, updating the content in real-time.
-   - The WebSocket servers as a bridge between the front-end and the Spotify API.
+   - The WebSocket server serves as a bridge between the front-end and the Spotify API.

 2. API (`/server`)